Interpretable end-to-end Neurosymbolic Reinforcement Learning agents: Background

 \subsection{SPACE}

-SPACE~\citep{Lin2020SPACE:} is \ac{VAE}-basedarchitecture for unsupervised object-oriented scene representation learning (\cf Figure~\ref{fig:SPACE+MOC}).
-Its latent space is designed to represent location-related information (\ie the object position) and the feature-related information (\ie the object visualization) of each object, and an encoding of the background information separately.
+SPACE~\citep{Lin2020SPACE:} is a model architecture based on \acp{VAE} for unsupervised object-oriented scene representation learning (\cf Figure~\ref{fig:SPACE+MOC}).
+Its latent space is designed to represent location-related information (\ie the object position) of each object, feature-related information (\ie the object visualization) of each object, and background information separately.
 SPACE is trained using a standard \ac{VAE} reconstruction loss.